sandworm-hq/sandworm-guard-js/CONTRIBUTING.md

 ## How to suggest a feature or enhancement

 If you find yourself wishing for a feature that doesn't exist in Sandworm, you are probably not alone!
-Please open an issue on our issues list on GitHub (and add the `enhancement` label to it) which describes the feature you would like to see, why you need it, and how it should work.
+Please [create a new discussion here](https://github.com/sandworm-hq/sandworm-js/discussions/categories/ideas) which describes the feature you would like to see, why you need it, and how it should work.

 ## Ground Rules